-With the 2012 filing deadline closing in, many of us are scrambling to get in before it’s too late.
-Preparing your tax documents too fast is a dangerous proposition often resulting in costly oversights and errors.
+When the filing deadline is closing in, mistakes can happen as many of us are scrambling to get in before it’s too late.
+Preparing your tax documents too quickly can be dangerous and lead to just such costly oversights and errors.
 Here is a list of some of the most common mistakes people make when filing.
 Here’s hoping it saves you from a headache or two!

 1. Forgetting to claim a car donation deduction:

-If you donated a car in 2012 to a reputable car donation charity, you don’t want to forget to claim that deduction.
-Not sure if you are eligible or what information you’ll need to provide?
-Kars4Kids has created a handy Accountants Guide to Car Donation, so you’ll never make a mistake and lose out on that all-important deduction.
+If you donated a car to a reputable car donation charity, you won’t want to forget to claim that deduction.
+Not sure if you are eligible?
+Want to know what information you’ll need to provide?
+Kars4Kids has created an easy-to-understand handy Accountants Guide to Car Donation, so you’ll never make a mistake and lose out on that all-important deduction.

-Thousands of people every year completely forget the stamp when mailing out their return, or they remember the stamp but use insufficient postage.
+Every year, thousands of people completely forget the stamp when mailing out their return, or they remember the stamp but use insufficient postage.
 Luckily, a return that’s a little late will usually incur no more than a small penalty.
 But better safe than a sorry mistake that costs money you might have saved.

 3. Forgetting to sign your return: